ETH Zurich (Swiss Federal Institute of Technology Zurich) logo

 Company Operations

-• Organizational Structure: Decentralized academic departments
+• Organizational Structure: Executive Board overseeing academic departments and central bodies

-• Website: https://ethz.ch
+• Website: https://ethz.ch/

 ETH Zurich (Swiss Federal Institute of Technology Zurich) Competitive Forces